-Twenty-five years ago today (July 14, 1990) is a day that Garth Brooks will likely not forget.
-It was on this day that his hit “The Dance” soared to the top of the charts, where it stayed for three straight weeks.
+Twenty-six years ago today (July 14, 1990) is a day that Garth Brooks will likely not forget.
+It was on that date that his hit “The Dance” soared to the top of the charts, where it stayed for three straight weeks.

 “We were both doing whatever we could to stay in Nashville, trying to get our songs heard by anybody,” Arata recalls.
 “The only folks listening, however, were other songwriters, as no one else was usually at our shows.”

 While they were both struggling as newcomers, Brooks told Arata that if he ever got a record deal, he would record the song — and he kept his word.